isamu-isozaki/teamai_test/benefits/bv-benefits-netherlands/index.html.md

   - After your partner has given birth you are entitled to up to two days of paid paternity leave.

 * Statutory Parental leave
   - Employees who have children under the age of eight are entitled to take unpaid parental leave.
 In the case of a family with more than one child under the age of eight, that right is applicable for each child.
-The number of hours' leave is thirteen times the weekly working hours (65 days for full-time employment).
+The number of hours' leave is thirteen times the weekly working hours (65 days for full-time employment/index.html.md).
 However, no more than half of the number of weekly working hours can be taken each week.

 People Ops will consult with HRSavvy to ensure that the statute is met.